-The DAXI module utilizes 128-bit line buffers which provide read caching and write buffering to the system memory interfaces (SSRAM, MSPI, etc).
-Each line is in, and is marked as, one of four "MWSI" states which have the following characteristics:
+The DAXI module utilizes up to thirty-two 128-bit line buffers, including a "0" line buffer mode (via DAXIPASSTHROUGH), which is an eight times increase over the four buffers found in the Apollo4 SoC.
+These buffers provide read caching and write buffering to the system memory interfaces (SSRAM, MSPI, etc).
+Each line is in, and is marked as, one of five states which have the following characteristics:

 - MODIFIED (M): Read buffer that has local write modifications which need to be flushed.
 Modified lines contain cached read data, as well as hold partial (or full) updates from write operations.
 MODIFIED lines must be written back to system memory before re-allocation. - WRITE (W): Buffer is allocated as a write buffer.
 Writes will accumulate in the buffer until the line is flushed.
-Byte enables indicate which bytes have been written for write-back.Lines in the WRITE state have write data but do not have valid read data.
+Byte enables indicate which bytes have been written for write-back.
+Lines in the WRITE state have write data but do not have valid read data.
 They are simply buffered writes and allow the DAXI to accumulate as many writes as possible before committing them to the AXI subsystem.
-WRITE lines can be converted to MODIFIED on a read operation by the CPU to the line's address. - SHARED (S): Data read from system memory that will be cached for subsequent reads.
+WRITE lines can be converted to MODIFIED on a read operation by the CPU to the line's address. - WRITELOAD (W): Write buffer is reloading remainder of line to satisfy a load.
+Lines that have write data and are in the process of reloading a line for a read operation that will be converted to MODIFIED state. - SHARED (S): Data read from system memory that will be cached for subsequent reads.
 The line contains data read from the AXI bus and reads will be serviced from the line.
 SHARED lines are converted to MODIFIED lines on a write to its address.
 SHARED lines are allocated only if no INVALID lines are available. - INVALID (I): Buffer is invalidated.
 The invalid state basically indicates the line buffer is not in use and its data is invalid; the buffer is available for allocation.
 INVALID lines are the first buffers used for re-allocation.